33 AI Task Extraction Statistics

 31. Only 33% of organizations have successfully scaled AI deployment

-Despite high adoption rates, just 33% of organizations have scaled AI beyond initial implementations.
-This gap between adoption and scale represents a significant opportunity for tools that simplify deployment and integration.
+Adoption is high, yet just 33% of organizations have scaled AI past their first implementations.
+That gap between trying AI and scaling it is a real opening for tools that make deployment and integration simpler.

 32. Only 21% of organizations run AI workflows at enterprise scale

-An even smaller percentage, 21%, operate AI workflows at true enterprise scale.
-The complexity of integrating AI with existing systems and processes remains the primary barrier.
+An even smaller share, 21%, run AI workflows at true enterprise scale.
+The hard part, still, is wiring AI into the systems and processes a company already has.

-this+that addresses integration complexity through its Model Context Protocol (MCP), allowing connection to any API-enabled tool.
-This open approach ensures organizations can extract tasks from their existing communication platforms without replacing infrastructure.
+this+that takes on that integration headache with its Model Context Protocol (MCP), which can connect to any API-enabled tool.
+Because it’s open like that, organizations can extract tasks from the communication platforms they already use without ripping out their infrastructure.

 33. 79% of U.S. enterprises implemented at least one AI automation platform in 2024

-American enterprises lead in AI automation adoption, with 79% deploying at least one platform by 2024.
-This high baseline creates competitive pressure for remaining organizations to adopt AI task management or risk falling behind operationally.
+American enterprises lead the way on AI automation, with 79% running at least one platform by 2024.
+When the baseline is that high, everyone still on the sidelines feels the pressure to adopt AI task management or risk falling behind on day-to-day operations.

 Frequently Asked Questions